 RADM Stephen K. Chadwick, USN (Ret)

-Executive Chairman, Prodesco Inc and Secant Medical, LLC
+Former Executive Chairman, Prodesco Inc and Secant Medical, LLC

-In 2002 he established Secant Medical as a wholly owned subsidiary using the engineering and craft capabilities resident in Prodesco to create a development and manufacturing partner for the major medical device OEMs.
+In 2002, he established Secant Medical as a wholly owned subsidiary using the engineering and craft capabilities resident in Prodesco to create a development and manufacturing partner for the major medical device OEMs.
 In the next six years, Secant became recognized as the leading provider of textile components used in the manufacture of implantable and catheter delivered medical devices.
-In 2008, Chadwick developed and executed a plan leading to a highly successful acquisition by Fenner PLC, a global manufacturing company traded on the London Stock Exchange.
+In 2008, Admiral Chadwick developed and executed a plan leading to a highly successful acquisition by Fenner PLC, a global manufacturing company traded on the London Stock Exchange.
 He then served as Prodesco/Secant’s managing director until his appointment as executive chairman in 2011.